kedepot/keKit-Krita/README.md

 # keKit [](#)

 A simple general purpose script collection plug-in.
+Current version: 0.14

 Designed to be as compact as possible when used as a docker: